markalanboyd/Audulus-DSP/README.md

 This is a library of Lua DSP code written for Audulus' DSP node.
 The DSP node uses [Lua](https://www.lua.org/) to process audio and control signals.

-The DSP node is a great way to write custom audio effects, oscillators, submodule tools, and more.
+The DSP node is a great way to write custom audio effects, oscillators, modulators, submodule tools, and more.

 ### Quick Start